Madripoor

 The Principality of Madripoor or Madripoor is a fictional island appearing in American comic books published by Marvel Comics.
 The island is depicted as being located in maritime Southeast Asia, and has appeared mostly associated with stories from the X-Men series.
 Based on illustrations, it is in the southern portion of the Strait of Malacca between Singapore and Sumatra, Indonesia.

-Madripoor has made several appearances in Marvel-related media, such as the Marvel Anime franchise and the Marvel Cinematic Universe series The Falcon and the Winter Soldier (2021).
+Madripoor has made several appearances in Marvel-related media, such as the Marvel Anime franchise and the Marvel Cinematic Universe series The Falcon and the Winter Soldier and VisionQuest.

 Publication history

-Madripoor first appeared in The New Mutants #32 (October 1985).
-It was created by Chris Claremont and Steve Leialoha.
-Madripoor was featured heavily in the Wolverine solo series (starting 1988), written by Claremont with artwork by John Buscema.
+Madripoor first appeared in The New Mutants #32 (October 1985), and was created by Chris Claremont and Steve Leialoha.
+It was featured heavily in the Wolverine solo series (starting 1988), written by Claremont with artwork by John Buscema.

 Madripoor received an entry in the Official Handbook of the Marvel Universe Update '89 #4.